geraldiner/python-test/README.md

 # Python Test
-Starting to learn Python to figure out how to handle my Magical Movies project.
+I started to learn more Python to figure out how to handle my Magical Movies project.

 tldr; I want to take the list of magical movies as suggested by Redditors, watch them, and see how 'magical' they actually turn out to be.